d2s/Documentation/docs/HowtoUseRsyncOSX.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

 RsyncOSX is a GUI for the rsync command-line tool.
-The main uses are:
+The main use are:

-- backup (and restore) local files on Mac to remote servers connected to Internet or local network
+- backup (and restore) local files on your Mac to remote servers connected to Internet or local network
-  - the above is why I wrote RsyncOSX to use myself
 - backup (and restore) local files on Mac to local storage (attached disks)
-  - if this is _the only use_ there might be _other tools_ more useful than RsyncOSX
+  - if this is *the only use* there might be *other tools* more useful than RsyncOSX

+Why use rsync for backup?
+See notes below.
 Be sure you understand the basics how rsync works before using RsyncOSX (and rsync).
 ```
 Warning: default parameters for rsync is to synchronize the source and destination.
 A "restore" will delete all files in the source which are not in the destination.